ultra-group/isabelle-gst/README.md

   git clone https://github.com/ultra-group/isabelle-gst.git
   ```

+2. If you don't want to have to check `ZFC_in_HOL`,
-2. Navigate to `isabelle-gst` and build heap images:
+   then navigate to `isabelle-gst` and build heap images:
   ```
   cd isabelle-gst; make build-heap
   ```